Global Wind Industry Faces Workforce Challenge, Needs 600,000 Technicians by 2027, Reports Indicate

 Credit: GWEC

-According to a new joint report by the Global Wind Organization (GWO) and the Global Wind Energy Council (GWEC), the global wind industry will require nearly 600,000 technicians over the next five years to keep pace with its growth.
+According to a new joint report by the Global Wind Organization (GWO) and the Global Council (GWEC), the global wind industry will require nearly 600,000 technicians over the next five years to keep pace with its growth.
 Notably, over 240,000 of these positions will be filled by newcomers to the wind energy sector.

 The study, titled “Global Wind Workforce Outlook 2023-2027”, delves into the number of wind technicians needed to construct, install, operate, and maintain the anticipated global wind fleet up until 2027.
-It emphasizes the potential for governments worldwide to utilize the renewable energy boom to drive employment, training, and reskilling, thus fostering a workforce adept at handling the energy transition.
+It emphasizes the potential for governments worldwide to utilize the boom to drive employment, training, and reskilling, thus fostering a workforce adept at handling the energy transition.

 The report outlines a pressing demand, projecting that by 2027, over 574,000 technicians will be needed for construction, installation, and operation & maintenance tasks.
 Significantly, to match the rate of industry growth, almost 43% of these technicians will be industry newcomers, with many potentially transitioning from sectors like offshore oil and gas.